-- Students can begin over 200 majors at UWFox.
+- Students can begin over 200 majors at UW-Fox Valley.
 The "Guaranteed Transfer Program" is available to students, that helps facilitate the next steps in their undergraduate academic program.

-- Students earn the Associate of Arts and Science Degree now with an emphasis in 21 different academic areas.
+- Students earn the Associate of Arts and Science Degree with emphasis.

-- UWFox assists students interested in nursing degrees at the five UW System universities that offer a College of Nursing (UW-Oshkosh, UW-Madison, UW-Milwaukee, UW-Eau Claire, and UW-Green Bay), and helps them get instruction through the distance education program offered through the UW System.
+- UW-Fox Valley assists students interested in nursing degrees at the five UW System universities that offer a College of Nursing (UW-Oshkosh, UW-Madison, UW-Milwaukee, UW-Eau Claire, and UW-Green Bay), and helps them get instruction through the distance education program offered through the UW System.

-- UWFox offers an articulation agreement in archaeology with UW-La Crosse.
+- UW-Fox Valley offers an articulation agreement in archaeology with UW-La Crosse.

-- UWFox offers a collaborative program in Industrial Management with UW-Stout.
+- UW-Fox Valley offers a collaborative program in Industrial Management with UW-Stout.

-- UWFox offers articulation agreements with Beloit College, Ripon College, as well as the College of Business at both UW-Oshkosh and UW-Eau Claire.
+- UW-Fox Valley offers articulation agreements with Beloit College, Ripon College, as well as the College of Business at both UW-Oshkosh and UW-Eau Claire.

-- In partnership with UW-Platteville, UWFox offers a dual enrollment through a pre-engineering program.
+- In partnership with UW-Platteville, UW-Fox Valley offers a dual enrollment through a pre-engineering program.

 - Alternative Careers in Teaching (act!) is a teacher certification and licensing program specifically targeted at working professionals who already have a bachelor's degree (or higher) and desire a career teaching middle school or high school mathematics or a natural science.

-- In collaboration with several UW System comprehensive campuses, UWFox offers a variety of bachelor's degrees.
-These degree programs allow students to take all of their courses toward their bachelor's degree conveniently at the UWFox campus, and include: "Organizational Administration" and "Leadership Development" through UW-Oshkosh; "Mechanical Engineering" and "Electrical Engineering" through UW-Platteville; and "American Studies" through UW-Stevens Point.
+- In collaboration with several UW System comprehensive campuses, UW-Fox Valley offers a variety of bachelor's degrees.
+These degree programs allow students to take all of their courses toward their bachelor's degree conveniently at the UW-Fox Valley campus, and include: "Organizational Administration", “Human Services Leadership” and "Leadership Development" through UW Oshkosh; "Mechanical Engineering" and "Electrical Engineering" through UW-Platteville; and "American Studies" through UW-Stevens Point.

 - The "Fast Track" Program offers short-term courses taught in a blended format incorporating online and evening classes.